December 14, 2018

 Here at Escape, we hear amazing feedback from returning Escapees about how well-kept and clean the US National Parks system keeps our public lands.
-Keeping it green is important, and we know you’ll agree it deserves to remain that way, so we’ve highlighted a few things you can do to help.
+Keeping it green is important, and we know you’ll agree it deserves to remain that way.
+We’ve highlighted our top 10 sustainable road trip tips with a few suggestions that you can do to help.

 Recycle and compost as you travel.
 Recycling rules and availability vary from state to state, so read before you discard.
 Cans and bottles can always be recycled.

 Use marked campsites and pullouts whenever possible to reduce damage to natural areas/habitats.
 Don’t blaze your own trail to get to that perfect spot.

 Minimize the use of disposable cups, dishes, and utensils.
 These purchases can seem convenient at the time, but they add up to create an overwhelming abundance of trash.

 Seek out and follow all fire rules and regulations.
 These vary wildly from park to park.
 NEVER start a ground fire while car camping (also known as dispersed camping) in National Forest areas.
 Learn more here.

 Use nontoxic cleaning supplies.
 Biodegradable soaps are the best, but remember that just because they are biodegradable doesn’t mean you should wash a bunch of your dishes or take a “shower” in the river.
 To wash yourself or your dishes, carry water 200 feet away from streams or lakes and use small amounts of biodegradable soap.
 Scatter strained dishwater.

 Use the natural environment to your advantage.
 In hot environments, seek out natural shade and/or utilize Escape awnings instead of the vehicle A/C. In colder climates, park in the sun.

 Minimize water usage, especially in the desert.
 It’s a precious resource and should be treated as such.